prdoyle/bosk/docs/USERS.md

 To wait for a particular hook to run, the hook and application code must cooperate using a synchronization mechanism such as a semaphore.
 (Be aware, though, that hooks can be called more than once, so make sure your semaphore code can cope with this case.)

+#### Conformance rules

+`BoskDriver` implementations typically take the form of a stackable layer that accepts update requests, performs some sort of processing, and forwards the (possibly modified) requests to the next driver in the chain (the _downstream_) driver.
+This is a powerful technique to add functionality to a Bosk instance.

+To retain compatibility with application code, however, driver implementations should obey the `BoskDriver` contract.
+The low-level details of that contract are well documented in the `BoskDriver` javadocs, and are tested in the `DriverConformanceTest` class.
+In addition, there there are also important higher-level rules governing the allowed differences between the updates a driver receives and those it forwards to the downstream driver.
+Breaking these rules might alter application behaviour in ways that the developers won't be expecting.

+Broadly, the validity of a sequence of updates can be understood in terms of the implied _sequence of states_ that exist between updates.
+The updates emitted downstream by a driver layer are allowed to differ from the operations it received, provided that the emitted updates have the same effect on the bosk state.
+For example, if the layer receives a conditional update whose precondition matches, it is allowed to submit an equivalent unconditional update downstream.
+Another example: if the layer receives an update that has no effect on the state, it is allowed to ignore that update and decline to submit it downstream.
+These rules are checked during the `DriverConformanceTest` suite via the `DriverStateVerifier` class.

+Taking advantage of these state-based rules require that the driver maintains an awareness of the current bosk state, which _most drivers do not_, and so most drivers are rarely able to exploit the flexibility provided because they can't generally determine what effect an update will have.
+However, for drivers that do track the bosk state, these rules allow flexibility that might otherwise make driver implementations tricky to write if they were required to emit the exact same sequence of updates they received;
+for instance, it means a queue system does not require exactly-once message delivery because a duplicated message is ok as long as messages arrive in order.

 ### Hooks

 The `Bosk.registerHook` method indicates that a particular call-back should occur any time a specified part of the state tree (the hook's _scope_) is updated.